 Hey Readers!
 Here’s what every school needs: A hrranyhfdd

-to make a fake nature trail with fake leaves to remind kids of the great wide world of plastic!
+9 set of fake logs to make a fake nature trail with fake leaves to remind kids of the great wide world of plastic!

 I know this is hardly a life-or-death Free-Range issue, but come on.
 The company insists that its “balance beam…looks like a real nature trail!
-Our rugged plastic set features everything from logs and leaves to branches and stumps—each with a nonskid surface on bottom to keep children safe as they play.”
+Our rugged plastic set features everything from logs and leaves to branches and stump each with a nonskid surface on bottom to keep children safe as they play.”

 Because they’re so unsafe on tree stumps that don’t have non-skid surfacing?
 Does the very idea of playing beyond the reading rug send safety shivers down school administrators’ spines?
 And by the way, the notion that this set bears any resemblance to “nature” rings about as true as Barney teaching kids the basics of paleontology.
 So here’s a radical alternative: Send kids OUTSIDE.There are plenty of logs out there.
 Act now and we’ll throw the bugs, free! – L